 The goal of any SIBO treatment–diet, supplements, or otherwise–is to get you eating a diverse, nutrient-rich array of vegetables, no matter how many fermentable sugars they contain.
 Staying on a restrictive diet long-term is not necessary for prevention, and may in fact be damaging to the overall health of your bacterial ecosystem in the large intestine.

-As for me, I’m currently in the process of slowly reintroducing foods I removed, feeling out my tolerance, and continuing to give my digestive system some additional legs up so I can leave the SIBO chapter of my wellness project behind me.
+As for me, I’m currently in the process of slowly reintroducing foods I removed, feeling out my tolerance, and continuing to give my digestive system some additional legs up.
+My new book, SIBO Made Simple, really lays out all these tactics in an easy-to-apply roadmap for all of you feeling overwhelmed.

 With health and hedonism,